RyuuXS/Reforestation/README.md

-## What did the pirate say on his 80th birthday?
-Aye Matey!
+## Why is the ocean always blue?
+Because the shore never waves back.